 If you don’t want your personal address associated with your company, you can use a “virtual office”.
 A virtual office is a place where you can rent space or services on behalf of your company.
 In turn, you use the virtual office as an address for your business.

-To be clear, even if your Registered Agent says they can handle and process regular mail for your company, and that it’s okay to indicate your Registered Agent’s address for the physical mailing address of the company — it’s actually not okay unless that Registered Agent is a valid USPS Commercial Mail Receiving Agency (or CMRA), and you’ll know that because the Registered Agent asks you to fill out USPS Form 1583.
+To be clear, even if your registered agent says they can handle and process regular mail for your company, and they tell you it’s okay to indicate your registered agent’s address for the physical mailing address of the company — it’s actually not okay unless that registered agent is a valid USPS Commercial Mail Receiving Agency (or CMRA), and you’ll know that because the registered agent asks you to fill out USPS Form 1583.
 If they don’t do this, they are violating USPS regulations, and you therefore open you company up to a claim of fraudulent filing by a plaintiff’s attorney if your company should be sued.

 Preserving Liability Protection: Why This Matters

-If you claim the LLC’s “physical mailing address” is the Registered Agent’s address, but you don’t actually control the Physical Agent’s address, then you leave yourself open to a claim by the shrewd plaintiff’s attorney that your LLC is either engaged in “fraudulent behavior” (i.e. by filing fraudulent paperwork to the Secretary of State) or is not “following corporate formalities” by not abiding by the statute that requires disclosure of where the company operates.
+If you claim the LLC’s “physical mailing address” is the registered agent’s address, but you don’t actually control the registered agent’s address, then you leave yourself open to a claim by the shrewd plaintiff’s attorney that your LLC is either engaged in “fraudulent behavior” (i.e. by filing fraudulent paperwork to the Secretary of State) or is not “following corporate formalities” by not abiding by the statute that requires disclosure of where the company operates.
 If such an argument is successful in litigation, then that means the owners are potentially personally liable for the debts and obligations of the LLC.

-This is why L4SB does not permit LLC’s to use us as both their Registered Agent and physical mailing address.
+This is why L4SB does not permit LLC’s to use our address as both their registered agent address and physical mailing address.
 You want the LLC to be in control of its physical mailing address (i.e. with a legal mailing address maintained by the USPS), so that the shrewd plaintiff’s attorney cannot use such an excuse to pierce the corporate veil, and potentially hold the owners of our client’s LLC’s personally liable.

-As you can see, there is so much to selecting a Registered Agent than simply writing one down on your incorporation paperwork.
-Its a serious undertaking that can have some real repercussions for a business that did not take the time to select someone who is qualified.
-Don’t leave the task of collecting what could be some of the most vital communication your company could receive to a stranger- or an incompetent one at that!
-Afterall, your business depends on it.
+As you can see, there are many important issues when selecting a registered agent.
+A registered agent is a serious undertaking that has real repercussions for a business that did not take the time to select someone who is qualified.
+Don’t leave the task of collecting what could be some of the most vital communication your company could receive to a stranger – or an incompetent one at that!
+Your business depends on it.

 Law 4 Small Business, P.C.
 (L4SB).
 A Slingshot company.
 A little law now can save a lot later.